Drug instillation

-Drug instillation, also known as medication instillation, is the administration of a medicine, generally in liquid form either drop by drop or with a catheter into a body space or cavity.
+Drug instillation, also known as medication instillation, is the administration of a medicine, generally in liquid form, either drop by drop or with a catheter, into a body space or cavity.
 Drop by drop administration may be done for eye drops, ear drops, or nose drops.
-It differs from therapeutic irrigation in that the solution is removed within minutes, but the instillate is left in place.
+A catheter can be used to perform intravesical drug delivery into the urinary bladder.
+It differs from therapeutic irrigation in that the irrigation solution is removed within minutes, but the instillate is left in place.